mayrapena1324/morse-code-portfolio-project/README.md

 # morse-code-portfolio-project
- This project takes strings as an input and returns the string in morse code.
+ <h2> This project uses Flask and Python to take a string as an input and give you the text in morse code. </h2>